Autognorics/autognorics.github.io/README.md

 # autognorics.github.io
 WELCOME TO THE WORLD OF ANEURAL AUTOGNORICS 👋

-⚡ This site is neither about Artificial Intelligence nor Machine Learning.
+⚡ This site is neither about Artificial Intelligence nor Machine Learning but about ELFS.
 This is all about a new higher school of thought that deals with creating engineered life forms, machines, things, and systems through Intuitive objects, Embedded Inscriptions, Reverse Inverse Theory, and Inscription by Design.

 ⚡ The Revisionist Ideas:
 This a new paradigm shift that redefines the essential elements that come along with the criteria of life.